dd86k/fwod/README.md

 fwod would play like [NetHack](https://en.wikipedia.org/wiki/NetHack), a roguelike, turn-based game (well it's instantaneous), dungeon crawling game.

-Reason I'm doing this is to expand my knowledge about C# even further and learn more profoundly about game development.
-(In a way.
-Next might be with the UnityAPI, who knows?)
+Reason I'm doing this is to expand my knowledge about C# even further and learn more about game development.
+In a way.
+Next might be with the UnityAPI, who knows?

 It's an open personal project, so no rushing here.